Skip to content

 createListenSocketP2PFakeIP

-createListenSocketP2PFakeIP( int fake_port, array options )
+createListenSocketP2PFakeIP( int fake_port, dictionary config_options )

 Create a listen socket that will listen for P2P connections sent to our FakeIP.
 A peer can initiate connections to this listen socket by calling connectByIPAddress.